 I attended public speaking training where we were told to tune into the horrible times in our lives and bring out the emotion again in order to make for a powerful, emotion-packed, speech.

-When we listen to a speaker and he/she evokes emotions within us through the passion used it is enjoyable, we go on the journey with them.
+When we listen to a speaker who evokes emotions within us through the passion used, we go on the journey with them.
 I do wonder what toll this has on speakers who tour around making the same speech over and over again.

-What stories do you tell over and over because they grab the audience and get a positive response?
-Do take note and make sure you aren’t deepening anything unpleasant.
+What stories do you tell repeatedly because they grab the audience and get a positive response?
+Do take note and make sure you aren’t doing harm to yourself.

 Be careful just how much of the true emotion from the event, if any, is retained.
 If in doubt, it is better cleared and forgotten rather than revisited regularly.
 We can always call on acting skills and draw on a more generic experience for the story telling!

-Next time you spot a small memory that makes you shudder, please give what I described a try.
+Next time you spot a small memory that makes you shudder, please give some of these things a try.

 I can always help out with my services if you want to make some big changes.